Quiet Exhaust Repairs

 LED Lighting Kits:

-Starting in the spring of 2017 we will be offering installs of LED lighting kits!
+Starting in the spring of 2017 we will be offering installs of LED lighting kits at our Plymouth Location!

 We are going to start installing LED lighting kits for vehicles made by HEISE.
-We are starting at our Plymouth location and plan to bring it to all 4 shops in Plymouth, Quincy, Westport, and Hyannis.
 Here are some links to what is available.

-We will be installing remote car starters by Fortin starting in the Spring of 2017.
-We are starting at our Plymouth location and plan to bring it to all 4 shops in Plymouth, Quincy, Westport, and Hyannis.
+We will be installing remote car starters by Fortin starting in the Spring of 2017 at our Plymouth location.

 Fortin Electronic Systems is born from a real desire to build products and solutions that will help vehicle aftermarket electronic installers to perform easier and faster installations.
 Over the last decade, our dedication to innovation combined with our strong expertise in multi-level car integration drove us to deliver the most reliable and cost-effective interface and remote starter platforms on the market.
 Today, with the evolution of connected vehicles a new era is on the horizon and our team embraces the challenge of setting the bar in fast installations.